dstackai/dstack.github.io/docs/on-demand-runners.md

 Note, `Artifact S3 bucket` is optional and has to be specified only if you want to use your own S3 bucket to store artifacts.

-!!! note "Required IAM permissions"
+!!! info "Required IAM permissions"
     The `dstack on-demand` feature requires the following permissions:

     ```